asadovsky/goatee/misc/design.md

   out-of-date objects
-- Note, this is at odds with local client-server OT, since we won't know how to transform the client ops (unless we retain state history at the server and can compute a "delta compound op" between any two states)
+- Note, this is at odds with local client-server OT, since we won't know how to transform the client ops (unless we retain state history at the server and can compute a patch between any two states)
 - Alternatively, we could implement client libs that speak CRDT (i.e. subset of sync protocol) with local server, but that seems heavy-weight
 - Note, today's Syncbase objects can be thought of as state-based LWW registers,